basil-s-angels/Final-Project-2nd-year/README.md

 bun dev
 ```

-You can open [http://localhost:8080](http://localhost:8080) to check if backend localhost is on.
+You can now fetch from [http://localhost:8080](http://localhost:8080) to perform requests and receive responses.